How Has Your College Experience Prepared You for a Career

 Why this answer is great: Note the impressive examples in this answer.
 This would be a strong answer for any job that requires extensive writing or analytical skills.
 However, if the job only calls for sending emails, and the core responsibilities involve non-writing tasks, this answer might not help further the respondent's candidacy.

-Answer 4: When I first arrived at college, I was frankly overwhelmed by the amount of assignments and work, especially since I played a Division II sport as well.
+Answer 4: When I first arrived at college, I was frankly overwhelmed by the number of assignments and work, especially since I played a Division II sport as well.
 Over the four years, though, I learned to manage my time.
 On the first day of every semester, I'd add all away games to my calendar.
 Then, I'd meet with professors to let them know which days I'd be away and together, come up with a plan so I wouldn't miss out on coursework or information.
 I'd also add blocks of study time and gym time, along with team practice, to my calendar, too.

 Plus, I learned to break down overwhelming projects (like a 20-page page or a giant group presentation) into smaller, more manageable tasks.
 I think these lessons in time management will serve me well for a lifetime.